 Regarding primarily the software-technology aspects of agents, they represent a way of incorporating legacy systems into modern distributed information systems; wrapping a legacy system with an agent will enable the legacy system to interact with other systems much more easily.
-Furthermore, agent approaches allow for extensibility and openness in situations when it is impossible to know at design time exactly which components and functionalities the system will have in the long run.
-Both arguments reflect pretty well the technical consequences of abstract requirements R4 and R3 (changing environments demand continuous reconfiguration, the unpredictable nature of wicked problems requires flexible approaches), R2 (competition between operational work and KM meta work call for highly integrated KM solutions), or R1 (already existing local solutions must be confederated).
+Furthermore, agent approaches allow for extensibility and openness in situations when it is impossible to know at design time exactly which components and uses the system will have.
+Both arguments reflect pretty well the technical consequences of abstract requirements such as R4 and R3 (changing environments demand continuous reconfiguration, the unpredictable nature of wicked-problem solving require flexible approaches), R2 (competition between operational work and KM meta work call for stepwise deployment and highly integrated KM solutions), or R1 (already existing local solutions must be confederated).